hiveot/hub.capnp/README.md

 In either case WoST Things are not accessed directly.
 WoST managed IoT devices should remain in a secured fire-walled area.
 Consumers view and control the devices through the Hub.
 When used within the Local Area Network this works entirely stand-alone and no Internet access is required.
 For remote access and monitoring, the Hub can connect securely to a cloud based intermediary/Hub.
 Here too, there is never a direct connection from the Internet to the local network.

 The features of the Hub are provided through plugins.
-Core plugins provide support for managing the message bus, Thing provisioning and service discovery.
+Core plugins provide support for managing the message bus, device provisioning, authentication and authorization.
+External plugins provide a bridge to protocols such as ZWave, onewire, and other IoT communication protocols.

 ## WoST vs WoT

-As mentioned elsewhere in more detail, WoST is an implementation of WoT with the restriction that **Things do not run a server**.
+As mentioned [elsewhere](https://wostzone.github.io) in more detail, WoST is an implementation of WoT with the restriction that **Things do not run a server**.
 Instead WoST 'Things' push their data into the WoST Hub that provides intermediary services to access the Thing.
 The main reason behind this approach is that of security.
 Implementing servers securely is hard and not a role for a simple IoT device.

 WoST therefore supports [section 6.7 of the WoT architecture](https://www.w3.org/TR/wot-architecture/#direct-communication) with a protocol binding that requires the Thing to connect to an Intermediary.
 The WoST Hub is in this case the intermediary and implements a server for the Thing to connect to using one of its protocol bindings.